 Posted on Thursday, March 30th, 2017 by Jack Giroux

-Ghost in the Shell opens in theaters March 31, 2017.Cool Posts From Around the Web:
+War for the Planet of the Apes opens in theaters July 14.Cool Posts From Around the Web: